-The host sports information director, media coordinator or designee is responsible for reporting official championship results to the Association's website, www.ncaa.com.
-At the conclusion of each championship contest or session (regionals and finals), please forward information that specifies the division, sport, round, date and official results, and provide a brief game/event summary.
+The host sports information director, media coordinator or designee is responsible for reporting official championship results to the Association's website, NCAA.com, with the NCAA providing delivery information.
+At the conclusion of each championship contest or session (preliminary rounds and finals), please forward information that specifies the division, sport, round, date and official results, and provide a brief game/event summary.
+On the final day, the email should include the all-tournament and Most Outstanding Player selections.